Detecting Alzheimer’s and Parkinson’s Early

 “The ability to non-invasively collect and screen saliva for target biomarkers has the potential to completely change the landscape for diagnostics.”

-Prakash’s team was provided with the Parkinson’s biomarkers from Carleton researchers Maria DeRosa and Matthew Holahan from the university’s Faculty of Science, who are using the biomarkers to come up with treatments.
+Prakash’s team was provided with the Parkinson’s biomarkers from Carleton researchers Maria DeRosa and Matthew Holahan from the university’s Faculty of Science.

 “Matt and I have been working for several years on a way to block the progression of Parkinson’s disease using a synthetic DNA molecule called an aptamer,” says DeRosa.